 These plans are for saltbox roof style sheds.
 They are built with trusses that you build.
-These sheds are perfect for general storage, garden sheds, tool sheds, potting sheds, playhouses and more.
+These sheds are perfect for general storage, garden shed, tool sheds, potting sheds, playhouses and more.
 This shed in my opinion, if you are wanting to build a shed for gardening, this is the one.
 It has lots of charm and character with it's desirable design.

-This is the shed you'll want to build to store your bikes in, garden tools, or just needing some extra space to get some stuff out of your garage.
+This is the shed you'll want to build to store your bikes in, garden tools, lawnmower, or just needing some extra space to get some stuff out of your garage.
 They are easy to build with their simple single slope roof, which is commonly referred to as a 'shed roof'.

 Here's a simple and easy to build firewood storage shed.
 You can build 2 of them and put them side to side for more storage!
 The sides are open for better ventilation so your wood won't get all rotten and musty smelling!

 For example, the LP Smartside siding panels I recommend to use: some stores carry a cheap variation of these that have a brown color to them on the inside of the panel, and this is not what you want!
 The have the consistency of a 'fibre' panel that will crack easy.
 The true LP siding panels are pre-primed on the outside surface and have a natural osb color on the inside surface.

-When you purchase one of my shed plans, you will get a building guide that is specifically taylored to the shed you are building.
+When you purchase one of my shed plans, you will get a building guide that is specifically tailored to the shed you are building.
 For example, if you purchase a barn shed plan, you're going to receive a copy of my Gambrel Shed Building Guide shown to the right.

 Like wise, for gable sheds - my gable building guide, and for Lean-to's - my lean to shed building guide, and saltbox sheds - my saltbox building guide.